-As a caregiver to my husband, who is in his 19th year of Parkinson’s disease, I have heard them all.
-While I understand that my friends are trying to help me feel better, and some of these clichés may be true, there are other things I would rather hear.
+As a caregiver to my late husband, I heard them all.
+While I understood that my friends were trying to help me feel better, and some of these clichés may be true, there were other things I would rather hear.

 So, speaking for my fellow caregivers around the globe, here are some things to say to a caregiver that will offer encouragement and support in a more uplifting way:

 Many people ask about our loved one, yet they fail to ask how we are doing as caregivers.
 It may be true that we are not ill, but we do have feelings.
 We, caregivers, do get lonely.
 We do want people to ask about us.